 Generous people are fun to be around, and for good reason.
 They encourage others and inspire them to be better than before.
 Generosity, such as gift-giving, makes you feel good, and when you feel good, you’re better at making those around you feel good, too.

 These feelings are reflected in our biology.
-A 2006 study showed that when people give to charities, it activates regions of the brain associated with pleasure, social connection, and trust, creating a “warm glow” effect.
+A 2006 study shows that when people give to charities, it activates regions of the brain associated with pleasure, social connection, and trust, creating a “warm glow” effect.
+Yes, please!

 Giving can help you focus less on yourself and more on others.
 According to research, giving becomes addictive and the positive feelings increase your sense of self-esteem.
 Knowing that you’re making a difference in the lives of others gives you a feeling of satisfaction.